 For added security, you can set up a list of MAC addresses (unique client identifiers) that are allowed access to your network.
 Every computer has its own MAC address.
-Simply enter these MAC addresses into a list using the Web-Based Advanced User Interface and you can control access to your network.
+Simply enter these MAC addresses into a list using the web-based user interface and you can control access to your network.